Post a mJob

 SPEAKER: Brian Shoemaker

-OVERVIEW: Now that AAMI has published TIR 45, medical device firms know that the Agile development approach is allowable – but many still struggle with how to gain the speed and flexibility of Agile while complying with FDA expectations.
+Now that AAMI has published TIR 45, medical device firms know that the Agile development approach is allowable – but many still struggle with how to gain the speed and flexibility of Agile while complying with FDA expectations.
 Through the example of a real medical device project, this webinar discusses how three overall techniques (impact mapping, iterative risk analysis, and story mapping) can be employed for development in an FDA-regulated context.
 These techniques, together with standard Agile technical practices, allow teams to achieve much greater speed and flexibility without compromising quality in any way.

 Impact mapping can be used to assure common ownership and cross-functional communication – key elements for any good software development.
 Story mapping not only assists in understanding workflow scenarios, but also in safety risk analysis.
 High-level hazard analysis contributes safety-related user stories.
 Traceability is established directly, not as a separate activity, by making connections within the map, and by defining tests for individual stories.
 Refining the backlog develops complete requirements – and outlines our risk management – in the natural course of development.